 The first thing I noticed as Evers and I snuggled was his legs and his arms shook uncontrollably for 30-45 seconds at a time.
 They told us it was just because his premature neurological system but that didn’t sit well with my mommy intuition.
-Because he was born 1 day before full term (more accurately 16 hours), he was considered a “late term premie” which we did not label him as but apparently the hospital takes those babies serious and we were told he would have the “premie” stay of minimum 72 hours.
+Because he was born 1 day before full term (more accurately 16 hours), he was considered a “late term premie” which Rob and I did not label him.
+Apparently the hospital takes those babies serious and we were told he would have the “premie” stay of minimum 72 hours.

 When he was 36 hours old, I stared at him in his hospital bassinet shaking uncontrollably with his hands and feet for 45 seconds..
 And the NICU doc who came right away.
 His tox screen showed it was two of the prescribed meds I was on that he was detoxing from and encouraged me to stay on them while breastfeeding as that will help with the detox.

 Our coordinating outfits from Milk Maid Goods

 The NICU doctor assessed him and quickly moved him to the NICU.
 This is where life gets fuzzy.
 The most stressful thing to me was they said this detox progress could take 2 weeks or 2 months.
 They also didn’t tell me much about his treatment plan like his feeding tube (thank goodness it was just had a temporary one placed twice) and he was given morphine twice.

 I was finally discharged on Friday and leaving without my baby in my arms was so hard.
 I don’t know how parents do it for months on end.
 Luckily he was discharged to us after 10 days of care.

 So much precious skin to skin time